dhcai21/VReassort/README.md

 set the threads
 `export OMP_NUM_THREADS=8`

-`python vreassort.py --input --input.csv --out result --thread 8`
+`python vreassort.py --input --input_file/input_seq.csv --out result --type seq --thread 8`

 if you install VReassort via Conda, you may use:

-`vreassort --input --input.csv --out result --thread 8`
+`vreassort --input --input.csv --out result --type seq --thread 8`

+If you want to use built trees from other tools (e.g., IQ-Tree2) as input, please use the input file `input_file/input_tree.csv` and use `--type tree` in the command.

 ## Input
 Please modify the input file `input_file/input_seq.csv` to indicate the segment names and the paths to the segment sequences.

-If you want to use built trees from other tools (e.g., IQ-Tree2) as input, please use the input file `input_file/input_tree.csv` and use `--type tree` in the command.

 `Example of input_seq.csv`